Pitu/Kuro/README.md

 - `eyes`
   A module that edits a message to add the effect of animated eyes.
 You probably should update the emoji name if you're not on Pilar's server.

+- `flip <this is amazing>`
+  sllɐqǝzɐɯɐ sı sıɥʇ

 - `getcommand [module]`
   Sends the specified module's source to the chat.
 Ex: `!getcommand base` would print `base.js` contents to chat.

 - `gifspeed [url]`
   Removes delay between frames of the given gif url and uploads it.

+- `google <some stupid question>`
+  Creates a link to Google with your query when someone asks stupid questions

 - `mal`
   Prints information about your MyAnimeList username.